-- 1. Students can be removed from the accelerated program following parent consultation when areas of criteria fall below standard expectations. - 2.
-Parents of students in need of removal will be notified in advance by the classroom teacher.
+1. Students can be removed from the accelerated program following parent consultation when areas of criteria fall below standard expectations.

 Math Program: Students in fourth grade will be evaluated during the spring semester for placement in the Accelerated Math Program to begin in the fifth grade.
 Students enrolled in the accelerated program will move through their last four years of math at Our Lady of Mt.
 Carmel School at an accelerated pace, finishing with Algebra II in eighth grade.